List of Ohio State Buckeyes bowl games

-The Ohio State Buckeyes football team competes as part of the National Collegiate Athletic Association (NCAA) Division I Football Bowl Subdivision (FBS), representing the Ohio State University in the East division of the Big Ten Conference.
-Since the establishment of the football program in 1890, the Buckeyes have played in 51 bowl games.
-Included in these games are 27 appearances in the "big four" bowl games (the Rose, Sugar, Orange, and Fiesta), 10 appearances in the Bowl Championship Series, including one national championship victory in the 2003 Fiesta Bowl and two appearances in the BCS National Championship Game, and an appearance in the inaugural College Football Playoff.
+The Ohio State Buckeyes football team competes as part of the National Collegiate Athletic Association (NCAA) Division I Football Bowl Subdivision (FBS), representing the Ohio State University in the Big Ten Conference.
+Since the establishment of the football program in 1890, the Buckeyes have played in 59 bowl games.
+Included in these games are 34 appearances in the "big four" bowl games (the Rose, Sugar, Orange, and Fiesta), including one national championship victory in the 2003 Fiesta Bowl, two appearances in the BCS National Championship Game, and three appearances in the College Football Playoff National Championship, including two national championship victories in the 2015 College Football Playoff National Championship and the 2025 College Football Playoff National Championship.

 Ohio State's first bowl game came during the 1920 season when, under the leadership of eighth year head coach John Wilce, the team went on to the Rose Bowl where they would be defeated by California 28–0.
 Following their first Rose Bowl appearance, the school would not make another bowl appearance until 1949, when head coach Wes Fesler led the Buckeyes to the Rose Bowl again, this time defeating the California Golden Bears 17–14.
 Following Fesler, Woody Hayes took over the position of head coach at Ohio State and during his career would lead the Buckeyes to eleven bowl games and compiling a 5–6 record.
 The Buckeyes appeared in the Rose Bowl eight times during Hayes' tenure and would go 4–4 in those games.
 Hayes would also lead the Buckeyes to one Orange Bowl, one Sugar Bowl, and one Gator Bowl appearance during his time as head coach.

 Earle Bruce became the head coach of the Ohio State Buckeyes following Woody Hayes in 1979.
 Bruce would lead the Buckeyes to the Rose Bowl in his first season, coming one point away from a national championship, losing to the USC Trojans 17–16.
 Over Bruce's career, the Buckeyes would make eight bowl appearances going 5–3 in those games.
 Ohio State also made two Rose Bowl appearances under Bruce, in which the team went 0–2.
 Following Bruce, John Cooper became the head coach of the Buckeyes and would lead the school to ten bowl appearances, including one Rose Bowl victory in 1997, the school's first Rose Bowl victory since 1974.
 Cooper would lead the Buckeyes to a 3–8 bowl record during his tenure.
 Cooper would also lead the Buckeyes to the Sugar Bowl in 1999, the first Bowl Championship Series appearance for Ohio State.